Relevant HTML tags - Beginner HTML

 Good day everyone 👋.
 Welcome back to my blog.

 In the last post, I tried to help my aspiring developers get their feet wet with HTML.
 In order to not too overwhelm you, I decided to break that post into multiple posts.
 If you happened to stumble upon my blog, welcome.
-I'm a full-stack web developer and I love to help aspiring web developers learn and gain experience quickly.
+My name is Joshua and I am a full-stack web developer and I love to help aspiring web developers learn and gain experience quickly.
 If you are one of these aspiring developers, and you need to learn HTML quickly, check out this post here.
 It is called HTML for beginners and I have used it to teach HTML in several schools and to several students.

 In this post we will be looking at some tags that every web developer knows.
 This lesson is designed for beginners so I will try to go as slow as possible.